 Physical pain is the most obvious example of pain and suffering.
 If you are laid up in agony for weeks due to the actions of a reckless or negligent driver, you should be compensated for your discomfort and hurt.
 Spinal damage or broken bones can cause terrible pain.
 You should also be compensated for future pain.

-You are entitled to claim for a range of emotional issues if they were caused by the car crash.
+You are entitled to claim for a range of emotional issues if the car crash caused them.
 These can include depression, insomnia, PTSD that causes flashbacks, and anxiety.

 Reduced Quality of Life